‘Attack On Titan: Escape From Certain Death’ 3DS Game Delayed To Improve Quality

 — Nintendo-Difference (@N_Difference) February 22, 2017

-As reported by The Inquisitr earlier, players of the AOT game can unravel “unexpected sides” of the in-game characters.
-Moreover, in order to proceed in the game, the players will have to o “deepen the bonds” between the scouting crew.
+As reported by the Inquisitr earlier, players of the AOT game can unravel “unexpected sides” of the in-game characters.
+Moreover, in order to proceed in the game, the players will have to “deepen the bonds” between the scouting crew.
 Attack On Titan: Escape From Certain Death places the player in an obscure castle far outside the safe confines of the giants walls that have been protecting the last of human settlements from man-eating giants, called Titans.
 The “dangerous world outside the wall” is just one of the aspects of the location.
 As expected, the Titans attack the group, stranding the player and separating him from the rest of the group.
 Besides his wits, the player has a malfunctioning 3D maneuver gear.

 More screenshots of Attack on Titan: Escape from Certain Death#AttackonTitan #ShingekinoKyojin pic.twitter.com/axBNxfFJ4s